 Facebook Messenger Bot

-It’s still early days in the adoption of messenger bots in retail, however 7-Eleven are once again leading the way with the November 2017 launch of its Facebook messenger chatbot – described as a ‘new era of conversational commerce’.
-The bot uses machine learning technology to respond to basic customers needs such as finding local stores.
+It’s still early days in the adoption of messenger bots in retail, however, 7-Eleven USA is once again leading the way with the November 2017 launch of its Facebook messenger chatbot – described as a ‘new era of conversational commerce’.
+The bot uses machine learning technology to respond to basic customers’ needs such as finding local stores.
 It also functions as an instant 7Rewards app, issuing an immediate digital card that can be used immediately by ‘time-starved and digital-reliant consumers’.
 It may not be the first loyalty programme to leverage a messenger chatbot but the retail giant is uniquely placed to drive consumers to use this compelling technology.

 Amazon – Friend or Foe?

-While many fear the power of Amazon, 7-Eleven are choosing to strategically align themselves to them in two distinct ways.
+While many fear the power of Amazon, 7-Eleven USA is choosing to strategically align itself with them in two distinct ways.
 The first features a 7-Eleven store on the Amazon marketplace selling 7-Select own-brand products, leading one reviewer to comment:

 “Great price!
 Way better than actually buying in the convenience store.”